nju-cn-course/nju-network-labs/content/ch01/modification.md

 You have done the tutorial.
 However it is necessary to work by yourself.
 So modify our examples files.

-> [!TIP]
+{% hint style="success" %}
-> We suggest that you can commit in Git when you complete one step.
+We suggest that you can commit in Git when you complete one step.
+{% endhint %}

 <div></div>

-> [!WARNING]
+{% hint style="warning" %}
-> All of your modifications should be done on the files under your directory `lab_1`.
+All of your modifications should be done on the files under your directory `lab_1`.
 We will check and compare the **git commits** to judge the originality of your work.
 So remember to commit every time you complete one small task.
+{% endhint %}

 ### Step 1: Modify the Mininet topology